 – An example of a pre-written eulogy.

-– A template for you to create your own eulogy with expert guidance.
+– A template for you to create your own eulogy with expert guidance. - Exploring Grief and Loss, plus an interview with a grief counsellor

 Grief is the normal and natural response to loss.
 It might be the loss of a loved one or a friend, but there are many other losses in life, including pets, jobs, dreams we have for our future or the end of an era.
-Use this article to help people understand what they are experiencing and to hear helpful tips from a grief counsellor.
+Use this article to help people understand what they are experiencing and to hear helpful tips from a grief counsellor. - Grief Journey Guide

 The grief journey guide is a carefully curated resource for those who are experiencing grief.
 Death gives us the chance to understand the essence of life and how precious it is.
 The guide takes you through the grief process and ways to lighten the load.